splynx/docs/files/en/configuring_tariff_plans/internet_plans/internet_plans.md

  * **Burst Time** - the period of time used in the calculation of Burst values.

-* **Tariff plans available in customer portal** - the list of other tariffs available for changing from the current tariff in the customer's portal;
+* **Tariff plans available in customer portal** - the list of other tariffs available for changing from the current tariff in the customer's portal.
+For more information, please read the following tutorial - [Change plan from customer portal](customer_portal/change_plan_from_customer_portal/change_plan_from_customer_portal.md);

 * **Types of billing** - the types of billing the plan will be available to;